ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 ## 5. Set up a dbt Cloud managed repository

-When you develop in dbt Cloud, you can leverage Git to version control your code.
+When  we develop in dbt Cloud,  we can leverage Git to version control our code.

-To connect to a repository, you can either set up a dbt Cloud-hosted managed repository or directly connect to a supported git provider.
+To connect to a repository,  we can either set up a dbt Cloud-hosted managed repository or directly connect to a supported git provider.
 Managed repositories are a great way to trial dbt without needing to create a new repository.
 In the long run, it's better to connect to a supported git provider to use features like automation and continuous integration.

 To set up a managed repository:

 - Under "Setup a repository", select Managed.
-- Type a name for your repo such as bbaggins-dbt-quickstart
+- Type a name for our repo such as bbaggins-dbt-quickstart
 - Click Create.
-It will take a few seconds for your repository to be created and imported.
+It will take a few seconds for our repository to be created and imported.
-- Once you see the "Successfully imported repository," click Continue.
+- Once  we see the "Successfully imported repository," click Continue.

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/a6cea510-ecc7-4ef9-8f57-2133d4fdea4c)

-## 6. Initialize your dbt project​ and start developing
+## 6. Initialize our dbt project​ and start developing

-Now that you have a repository configured, you can initialize your project and start development in dbt Cloud:
+Now that  we have a repository configured,  we can initialize our project and start development in dbt Cloud:

 - Click Start developing in the IDE.
-It might take a few minutes for your project to spin up for the first time as it establishes your git connection, clones your repo, and tests the connection to the warehouse.
+It might take a few minutes for our project to spin up for the first time as it establishes our git connection, clones our repo, and tests the connection to the warehouse.

   ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/5de47ed9-3f9d-4740-8125-fc8434e1081a)

 - Above the file tree to the left, click Initialize dbt project.
-This builds out your folder structure with example models.
+This builds out our folder structure with example models.

   ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/b62158aa-4091-42bd-a5aa-b7197bae375e)

-- Make your initial commit by clicking Commit and sync.
+- Make our initial commit by clicking Commit and sync.
 Use the commit message initial commit and click Commit.
-This creates the first commit to your managed repo and allows you to open a branch where you can add new dbt code.
+This creates the first commit to our managed repo and allows  we to open a branch where  we can add new dbt code.

   ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/fbfad3d0-f74e-4047-a459-977146be6495)

   ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/0a65f4d9-4d32-4050-890b-0ca45879750b)

-- You can now directly query data from your warehouse and execute dbt run.
+-  we can now directly query data from our warehouse and execute dbt run.

 ## 7. Build first model